Understanding the Loneliness Epidemic

 How to overcome loneliness

 Whether we’re cynical or not about a specific diagnosis, Britain's recent appointment must speak for something.
 The nation recently created a new position, appointing Tracey Crouch to act as the country's Minister for Loneliness.

 In the United States, most people over the age of 60 are currently experiencing loneliness.
 Loneliness is linked to depression, diabetes and cancer.
 It is also known to reduce life expectancy more than heavy smoking or obesity.

-Affected individuals are reaching out, forging false ailments to attract the attention of a friendly physician.
+Affected individuals are reaching out, sometimes forging false ailments to yield attention and assistance from a physician who can help.
 Most are simply in need of a companion, with whom they can while away an hour or two at best.

-Without interventions, and global acceptance of loneliness as a contemporary public health issue, such isolation, seclusion and social segregation will continue to rise, putting pressures on our aging population’s quality of life.
+Without interventions, and global acceptance of loneliness as a contemporary public health issue, such isolation, seclusion and social segregation will continue to rise, threatening our aging population’s quality of life.